-The Guimet Museum in Paris, which was founded in 1898, is known for having the biggest overseas collection of Asian artworks.
-Yet, Vietnamese art piece ‘Borderline’, which was acquired by the museum in April 2019, was the first contemporary Southeast Asian art piece to be added to their collection.
-Most of their other Southeast Asian art pieces are religious statues from ancient traditions and cultures, which gives visitors a very simplistic view of the region.
+The Guimet Museum in Paris, founded in 1898, is known for having the biggest overseas collection of Asian artworks.
+Yet, Vietnamese art piece Borderline, which the museum acquired in April, is the first contemporary South East Asian art piece to be added to its collection.
+Most of its other South East Asian art pieces are religious statues from ancient traditions and cultures, giving visitors a very simplistic view of the region.

 What was the inspiration behind Borderline?

-With Borderline, I wished to evoke the problem of belonging, of borders, territories, migrations, geographical and cerebral limits to which we refer within the current painful situation that shakes the world: this piece is meant to reflect situations like the mass migration on the Mediterranean coasts in recent years, the plight of the Syrians, Afghans or those thousands of Rohingyas who have fled Burma.
+With Borderline, I wished to evoke the problem of belonging, borders, territories, migrations, geographical and cerebral limits to which we refer within the current painful situation that shakes the world.
+This piece is meant to reflect situations like the mass migration on the Mediterranean coasts in recent years, the plight of the Syrians, Afghans or those thousands of Rohingyas who have fled Myanmar.